First Jewish–Roman War: Vespasian's Galilee campaign

 Vespasian then besieged the town of Yodfat, which fell in June or July after a 47-day siege.
-Under Josephus's command, the defenders used various materials to absorb Roman attacks and countered with boulders and boiling oil—the earliest known use of this tactic.
+Under Josephus's command, the defenders used several materials to absorb Roman attacks and countered with boulders and boiling oil—the earliest known use of this tactic.
 Arrowheads and ballista stones have been found at the site.
 When the city fell, the Romans massacred those outside and hunted survivors in hiding.
 Josephus reported 40,000 deaths, though modern research estimates around 2,000 killed and 1,200 women and infants captured.
 Josephus recounts that after the town's fall, he and 40 others hid in a deep pit and agreed to commit suicide by drawing lots; he was left among the last two, a scenario that later inspired the well-known "Josephus problem" in mathematics and computer science.
 Josephus chose to surrender rather than die, and then prophesied Vespasian's rise to emperor, prompting Vespasian to spare him.
 Vespasian and Titus then took a 20-day respite in Caesarea Philippi, Agrippa's capital.
 (Note: It is believed that it was during this episode that Titus and Berenice began their love affair.
 Berenice later lived in Rome as Titus' mistress, but public opposition to the foreign Jewish queen forced him to dismiss her.)

 As military operations resumed, Tiberias, a Jewish-majority city in Agrippa's realm, surrendered without resistance as pro-Roman factions prevailed.
-By contrast, the nearby Tarichaea mounted a fierce defense.
-According to Josephus, the residents did not initially want to fight, but the influx of outsiders into the city made them more determined to resist.
+The nearby Tarichaea mounted a fierce defense.
+According to Josephus, its residents did not originally seek war, but the influx of outsiders into the city compelled them to fight.
 After the town's fall, surviving rebels took to the Sea of Galilee, engaging the Romans in naval skirmishes that resulted in heavy losses for the Jews.
 Josephus reports 6,700 killed, leaving the lake red with blood and filled with bodies.
 Afterward, Vespasian separated the local prisoners from the "foreigners" blamed for instigating the revolt; the latter were forced to travel along a guarded route to Tiberias, where, in the city's stadium, 1,200 were executed.
 Six thousand young men were reportedly sent to work on the Corinth Canal in Greece, others were given to Agrippa II, and 30,400 were sold into slavery.